markmansour/marks-chess/README.md

 * Write production quality code.
 This is for fun, and I'm *sure* my classes could be factored in a much cleaner way.

 # Notes
+The below notes are mainly for me, but I'll leave them in as they may help others.

 ## Suggestions the features to build and the order to build them
 * [Suggested ordering for improving chess engine](https://www.reddit.com/r/chessprogramming/comments/mctk27/what_are_the_lowest_hanging_fruits_for_greater/)
 * [another suggestion](https://www.reddit.com/r/chessprogramming/comments/fxiz8u/how_much_faster_are_bitboards_as_opposed_to_a_2d/).